Take the first step in building a brighter future.

 How much does the volunteer trip to Mexico cost?

-We aim to keep our trips affordable for our volunteers, while ensuring we can cover our costs as an organization.
+We aim to keep our trips affordable for our volunteers, while ensuring we cover costs for the day (including transportation, lunch and supplies).
 Current pricing is $50 for adults, $40 for college students, $30 for youth, and $25 for children.
 These are subject to change, please register for an upcoming trip to verify trip-specific pricing.

 What if I need to cancel my service trip registration?